vikashask/MEAN-Interview-Question/Angular/Angular-2-Vs-4.md

     <ng-template #empty><h2>No users.</h2></ng-template>

 ### 7. AS keyword –
-    A new addition to the template syntax is the “as keyword” is use to simplify to the “let” syntax.
-    Use of as keyword,
     <div *ngFor="let user of users | slice:0:2 as total; index as = i">
         {{i+1}}/{{total.length}}: {{user.name}}
     </div>

     To subscribe only once to a pipe “|” with “async” and If a user is an observable, you can now use to write,

     <div *ngIf="users | async as usersModel">
         <h2>{{ usersModel.name }}</h2> <small>{{ usersModel.age }}</small>
     </div>